All Articles

 ffuf -u http://FUZZ.ford.com -w /opt/wordlists/best-dns-wordlist.txt -c

-I recommend fuzzing for VHosts, especially on IIS servers, as you may uncover content that wasn’t intended to be externally accessible, leading to valuable findings.
+I recommend fuzzing for VHosts, especially on IIS servers, as you may uncover content that wasn’t intended to be externally accessible.
 Here’s how you would do it:

 ffuf -u http://web.bpm2.ford.com -H "Host: FUZZ.bpm2.ford.com" -w /opt/wordlists/best-dns-wordlist.txt -c